vitran96/evershop-docs/docs/development/getting-started/introduction.md

 EverShop is an open-source [Node ecommerce platform](/) that helps developers developing their e-commerce store.
 Based on a module system, EverShop is a flexible with both admin panel and front store are extensible.

 EverShop also offers rich functionality.
-Enabling merchants to develop a web store meets the business requirements.
+Enabling merchants to develop a web store that meets their business requirements.

 EverShop is free and open-source.
 The source code is available on [GitHub](https://github.com/evershopcommerce/evershop)